morays-community/.github/profile/README.md

 ### New Experiment

 - Please use the template [NEST](https://github.com/morays-NEMO/NEST) and fill it with your material as described
-- An experiment is supposed to be executed in the Morays framework, please read the [documentation](https://github.com/alexis-barge/morays) to set up yours
+- An experiment is expected to be executed in the Morays framework, please read the [documentation](https://github.com/alexis-barge/morays) to set up yours
 - Potential patches and adjustments must be described in the repository